Faculty of Medical and Health Sciences

 Urgent and Immediate Patient Care Week (UIPC)

 Healthcare requires teamwork, including understanding the roles and capabilities of other professions and working with them to achieve a common goal.
-UIPC is a four day scenario- based course in which 5th year medical students work with students from other undergraduate programmes to assess and manage patients with acute problems.
-Final year paramedicine and pharmacy students join on Days 1 and 2, when the context is pre-hospital and then palliative care.
+UIPC is a four-day simulation-based course in which 5th year medical students work with students from other undergraduate programmes to assess and manage patients both in community and hospital settings.
+Final year nursing and pharmacy students join the medical students across the four days of the course.
+Interspersed between simulations and subsequent debriefs are practical exercises in skills such as handing over clinical information and prioritising ward calls.
+In this way UIPC aims to assist with transition to practice.

-The course is held 7 times a year over 4 days at the Simulation Centre for Patient Safety, Ground Floor, Building 721, Tāmaki Innovation Campus, corner of Morrin & Merton Road, St Johns.
+The course is held 7 times a year at the Simulation Centre for Patient Safety, situated on level B of building 502 on the Grafton campus.
 An interprofessional faculty designed the course and continues to deliver it.
 Facilitators include junior doctors with an interest in teaching.

 Brief objectives of the course

-• Practice information sharing
+• Practice information sharing.

-• Recognise limits of expertise and how/ when to involve others
+• Recognise limits of expertise and how/ when to involve others.

-• Use structured communication tools including ISBAR
+• Use structured communication tools including ISBAR.

 Assessment